razacode/coursera/Summer School GenAI Workshop/README.md

   - LLaMA
 - **Activities**:
   - Brief overview of each tool
-  - Hands-on session: Generating text with ChatGPT
+  - Hands-on session: Generating text with those tools

 #### Day 2: Creating Images with DALL-E
 - **Objective**: Learn how to create images using DALL-E.